pymtl/pymtl3/README.md

 [![Build Status](https://travis-ci.org/cornell-brg/pymtl3.svg?branch=master)](https://travis-ci.org/cornell-brg/pymtl3)

-PyMTL 3 (Mamba) is the latest version of PyMTL, an open-source Python-based generation, simulation, and verification framework with multi-level hardware modeling support.
+PyMTL 3 (Mamba) is the latest version of PyMTL, an open-source Python-based hardware generation, simulation, and verification framework with multi-level hardware modeling support.
 The original PyMTL was introduced at MICRO-47 in December, 2014.
 Please note that PyMTL 3 is currently **alpha** software that is under active development and documentation is